AlexUserForVA/AudioTagger/README.md

 #### Steps for building predictor wrapper
 The next few steps show how to integrate a predictor into the backend system of the audio tagger:
 1. Extend predictors.csv with the properties of the new predictor
     * Important note: Make sure that the given path in column ```predictorClassPath``` correctly identifies the path to the wrapper class.
 Otherwise, the backend cannot find the new predictor.
-There are already 3 predictors included.
+There are already 2 predictors included.
 Have a look at this.
-2. Implement a predictor such that it inherits from ```IPredictor``` ([see here](server/predictor/IPredictor.py))
+2. Implement a predictor such that it inherits from ```PredictorContract``` ([see here](server/consumer/predictors/predictor_contract.py))
-3. Call base class constructor!

     * parameter ```probabilities```: ```[["class1", 0.0006955251446925104, 0], ["class2", 0.0032770668622106314, 1], ...]```
 ```1. element```: category name